polito-DSP-2022-23/Movie-Review-APIs/README.md

 - Film APIs
   - films/private/{filmId}
     - **getSinglePrivateFilm:** I added a few checks on req.params to make sure that filmId is a number.
     - **updateSinglePrivateFilm:** I removed the validation using the film schema because private was a required field.
-However, as specified in the requirements of LAB1, the visibility of a film should not be changed.
+However, the visibility of a film should not be changed.
 So, I decided to manually validate the request body.
 These checks include:
       - req.params to make sure that filmId is present and it is a number
       - request body is not empty
       - checkRequestBody is a function which receives as parameters the request body and a flag to indicate if the operation is for a public or private film.
 If it is a private film, then it checks the title, watchDate format, rating and favorite.
 If the request body also has a private field, then it returns an error to remind that visibility cannot be changed.